MongoDB Search on Atlas vs. Elastic Elasticsearch

 MongoDB offers legacy text search that supports basic queries on string content.
 However, text indexes only work for text-based content, and the $text operator can be modified in limited ways.

-In comparison, MongoDB Atlas Search offers:
+In comparison, MongoDB Search on Atlas offers:

 Get started with Atlas today